chase-moskal/cynic/README.md

     0.00 seconds
     ```

-- report where one test failed by throwing an error
+- report where one test failed by throwing an error (includes stack trace)

     ```
     example suite